The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Turin, IT

-Alfredo Brusco practices in Turin, Italy.
+Alfredo Brusco practices practicing medicine in Turin, Italy.
 Mr. Brusco is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Spinocerebellar Ataxia Type 28, Olivopontocerebellar Atrophy, Leukodystrophy, Spinocerebellar Ataxia, and Reconstructive Urology Surgery.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 28, Leukodystrophy, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Reconstructive Urology Surgery.

 Distinguished in Acute Cerebellar Ataxia